W

 Final Thought (This Is the Line That Lands)

-German enterprises don't avoid agencies because agencies are bad.
+German enterprises don't avoid agencies because agencies are bad in general.

-They avoid them because most agencies optimize for the wrong incentives.
+They avoid them because many agencies optimize for the wrong incentives.

 In Germany, trust is not built by speed.